iamdtms/iamdtms/README.md

-# iamdtms
+# iamdtms (Dohany Tamas)

-Hi, I'm [Dohany Tamas](https://iamdtms.hu/).
 I'm an IT specialist with frontend designer skills.
 Since I was a boy, I have been amazed by many aspects of information technology and the world of web graphics.